 English is not an easy option; it requires a great deal of reading and the painstaking preparation of essays.
 It requires students to establish critical viewpoints, immerse themselves in language and articulate arguments.
 It is an appropriate choice for anyone who has the sense to question the world around them.
 It would suit students who have the capacity to view experience through new eyes, have open minds and are willing to engage in lively (and sometimes controversial) debate.
 It is also a course which allows individuals to pursue their own independent interests and passions in literature.
-The course is taught in lessons shared between two teachers.
-You will be required to write essays, prepare presentations and discuss your ideas in class.
-We supplement the classroom study of texts, wherever possible, with theatre productions, student conferences, library sessions and our society, LitSoc.

 We cover a wide range of texts, from Shakespeare's tragedies to 21st century poetry, exploring Gothic panoramas and dystopian visions of the future along the way.
 The course is taught in lessons shared between two (or more) teachers.
 You will be required to write essays, prepare presentations and discuss your ideas in class.
 We supplement the classroom study of texts, wherever possible, with theatre productions, student conferences, library sessions and opportunities for further extension in evening lectures.
+We have a Sixth Form Literary Society where we read beyond the syllabus and also enjoy our own creative practice.